 You do not need to rinse your steak after salting or brining it in most cases.
 There are a few exceptions though.
-If you notice there is leftover salt on the surface after brining your steak for a few hours, it is a good idea to wipe off the excess with a paper towel.
+If you notice there is leftover salt on the surface after brining your steak for a few hours, it is a good idea to simply wipe off the excess with a paper towel.

 On the other hand, you should rinse the steak after salting if you used the technique where you completely cover the steak in a salt brine and let it rest for an hour per inch.
-I this case, the salt left on the surface will be overpowering unless you rinse the steak before cooking.
+In this case, the salt left on the surface will be overpowering unless you rinse the steak before cooking.

 A good example of this is my method above: Dry Brining Method Three: Dry Brining to the Extreme.

 How Much Salt should I put on my Steak?